-The Astor International Travel Fellowship for New York City Teachers, made possible through a generous gift from Mrs. Brooke Astor, celebrates the accomplishments of New York City public school teachers by awarding them a fully-sponsored, ten-day, educational trip with NYU Steinhardt faculty.
+The Astor International Travel Fellowship for New York City Teachers, made possible through a generous gift from Mrs. Brooke Astor, celebrates the accomplishments of New York City public school teachers by awarding them a fully-sponsored, ten-day, educational fellowship with NYU Steinhardt faculty.

-Each year, scholarships will be awarded to a group of 10 to 12 teachers, who will travel during the summer as Astor International Fellows with NYU Steinhardt faculty.
+Each year, fellowships will be awarded to a group of 10 to 12 teachers, who will travel during the summer as Astor International Fellows with NYU Steinhardt faculty.
 The program rotates locations among NYU’s global academic centers and campuses, and program themes range from STEM education to special education, literacy, art and music education, and bilingual education.

 This program is an educational travel experience intended to broaden teachers' horizons and inspire them with ideas for classroom innovation through an international experience.
-Fellows promote innovation and quality instruction in New York City classrooms through educational experience to a group of Steinhardt students and faculty as a contribution to current students' global education, and through ongoing events as part of the Astor Fellows Alumni Network.
+Fellows promote innovation and quality instruction in New York City classrooms through an annual fall symposium attended by the NYU community, teacher colleagues, and the general public, and through ongoing events as part of the Astor Fellows Alumni Network.
 Visit our engagement page to learn more.
 Fellows do not receive NYU course credit or continuing education credit.